unaffected/ruthless.heavens/README.md

 1. Gain upkeep resources
     - Gain +1 health for each vitality.
     - Gain +1 mana for each focus.
-    - Gain +1 essence for each devotion.
+    - Gain +1 essence for each spirit.
 2. Resolve all upkeep effects.
 3. Use any number of quick actions.